-The management committee of an association is responsible for the administration of the association, including the handling of internal disputes between members, as well as disputes between members and the association.
-This is done in accordance with the Associations Incorporation Act 2009 (the Act) and the association's constitution.
+The management committee of an association is responsible for the administration of the association, including handling internal disputes between members (in their capacity as members), as well as disputes between members and the association.

 What should I do if I have a dispute?

-If the matter remains unresolved, you may wish to seek appropriate legal advice or use an alternative dispute resolution (ADR) service.
+If the dispute cannot be resolved within the association, you may wish to seek appropriate legal advice or use an alternative dispute resolution (ADR) service.

 - The Law Society of NSW on 02 9926 0333 or visit the Law Society website.

 - Visit the NSW Department of Justice website

 Can NSW Fair Trading intervene in a dispute?